nerding/small/spec/dirStructure.md

     /contents       # all user content
     |   /posts      # all post files

+    /branch         # to eventually become a nice admin area.
+Currently
+    |               # contains an individual file to be included in each
+    |               # branch document
+    |
+    |   /includes   # all class files and other libraries I'm using.

+    /theme          # all theme files.
+Currently just js and css.

     /database       # an sql dump of the database I'm using to develop this

-    /includes       # all class files and other libraries I'm using.
-                    # will eventualy be inside of the future /branch
-                    # directory

     /js             # contains jquery.
 Will most likely be moved into
                     # the future /theme and /branch directories, because